nuxeo/nuxeo/nuxeo-distribution/nuxeo-jsf-ui-gatling-tests/README.md

 Perform a bulk action (setProperties) on all the documents.

+## Sim20CsvExport: CSV Export

+Export documents in a CSV file.

 ## Sim20CreateDocuments: Create documents

 Create the documents, using the rest API as listed in Redis `imp:doc`